Astonishing Law Firm Web Design Mistakes

 So to start with, here are five mistakes for you to avoid so you can ensure that your law firm website design can effectively communicate with your prospective clients.

-1. Your Website Is Filled With Legal Jargons
+1. Your Website Is Filled With Legal Jargon

-Avoid jargons, no matter the audience.
-It is often the case that lawyers write their website content in the language that they are accustomed to and often forget the client might not understand all the legal-jargons.
+Avoid jargon, no matter the audience.
+It is often the case that lawyers write their website content in the language that they are accustomed to and often forget the client might not understand all the legal jargon.
 If they don’t understand what you’re saying, chances are they won’t hire you.
-Don’t step on this communication pitfall and instead pull back on your jargons and writing style.
+Don’t step on this communication pitfall and instead pull back on your jargon and writing style.
 When you spend all day going through cases and motions, it’s hard not to think in that language but I urge you to always ask yourself if your average Joe will understand what’s being put on your website – if the answer is no then you know to use plain language.

 2. Your Website Looks Like It’s Copied From Templates